jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 <script src="https://asciinema.org/a/beztE6BGRI3DyQ46WtqN5eveT.js" id="asciicast-beztE6BGRI3DyQ46WtqN5eveT" async="true"></script>

-Wow it works.
+Wow it works!
 Even though this is kind of a silly example, it's pretty fun to watch.
 We can also restrict the subset of tiles that get used and generate a neat variety of patterns.